fabian-bouche-liferay/fetch-context-contributor-cx/README.md

 It overrides the native javascript fetch function. :)

+## How to trigger it?

+Pass the `liferaydds=true` query parameter in the request to trigger the variable replacement in the HTTP request.

 ## Supported values

 The following values are read from the ThemeDisplay javascript object.